Skip to main content

 Event - Select the trigger event as 'Download Documents'.

-Task Mode - Select task mode as ‘On-Load’.
-(On-load mode allows user to edit the preference available on user interface).
+Task Mode - Select the task mode as ‘On-Load’.
+(On-load mode allows the user to edit the preference on the user interface).

-Task - Select the name of system task created in the step above.
+Task - Select the name of the system task created in the step above.

-This will invoke the configured system task when user tries to download the file from selected folder.
+This will invoke the configured system task when the user tries to download the file from the selected folder.

 C. Configuration of Naming Pattern

-Below is the overview of how to configure workflow to define naming pattern.
+Below is the overview of how to configure workflow to define naming patterns.

 1. Create Custom Attribute

-In order to configure the naming pattern of downloaded file.
+To configure the naming pattern of the downloaded file.
 All the required attributes should be available on the project as custom attributes.

-Click here to understand how to define custom attributes in a project.
+Click here to learn how to define custom attributes in a project.

-Click here to understand how to define custom attributes in a project template.
+Click here to learn how to define custom attributes in a project template.

 2. Configure System Task

-Select your desired project and configure a system task with following details:
+Select your desired project and configure a system task with the following details:

 Task Context - Select the task context as 'Document'.